 Coral provides a simple interface for higher-level applications:

-The Coral CDN implementation utilizes a three-tiered hierarchical structure:
+The Coral CDN implementation utilizes a three-tiered hierarchical structure, as shown in illustration 3:

 Nodes have the same Id across layers, but their assigned ranges vary due to variation in the hashing modulo.
 During the put operation, the value is replicated across all three layers, ensuring redundancy.
 Conversely, during the get operation, the system prioritizes retrieving the value from the local regional layer.